Skip to content

 target-owner: "myorg" # default target owner (optional)

-title-prefix: "Campaign" # default title prefix (optional)
+title-prefix: "Project" # default title prefix (optional)

 views: # optional: auto-create views